nf-core/eager/docs/usage.md

 Defines whether Uracil-DNA glycosylase (UDG) treatment was used to repair DNA damage on the sequencing libraries.
 If set, the parameter is used by downstream tools such as PMDTools to estimate damage only on CpG sites that are left after such a treatment.

-### `--udg_type "Half"`
+### `--pmd_udg_type` \`half`

+half' ? '--UDGhalf' : '--CpG') : '--UDGminus'

-If you have UDGhalf treated data (Rohland et al 2016), specify this parameter additionally to `--udg` to use a different model for DNA damage assessment in PMDTools.
+If you have UDGhalf treated data (Rohland et al 2016), specify `half` as option to this parameter to use a different model for DNA damage assessment in PMDTools.
+Specify the parameter with `full` and the DNA damage assesment will use CpG context only.
+If you don't specify the parameter at all, the library will be treated as UDG-.

 ## Step skipping parameters